Rappsilber-Laboratory/XiSearch/README.md

     modification:variable::SYMBOLEXT:sda-loop;MODIFIED:K,S,T,Y;DELTAMASS:82.04186484

+In defining modifications, "X" in the MODIFIED field denotes any amino acid. "nterm" or "cterm" cannot be used in the MODIFIED field, which only takes amino acid letters.
+Modifications at n- or c- terminus of proteins or peptides should be specified by the PROTEINPOSITION or PEPTIDEPOSITION field.
+For example, reaction of amidated bs3 on protein n-termini, searched on all peptides:

+    modification:variable::SYMBOLEXT:bs3nhn;MODIFIED:X;DELTAMASS:155.094619105;PROTEINPOSITION:nterm

 A modification defining pyroglutamate on n-terminal glutamates of peptides, searched on linear peptides only:

     modification:linear::SYMBOLEXT:pgu;MODIFIED:E;DELTAMASS:-18.0153;PEPTIDEPOSITION:nterminal;POSTDIGEST:true

 Site-specific modifications that are always on (site-specific and fixed) can be defined by editing the .fasta database of the search.
 For example, a phosphorylation at a specific serine (e.g. serine 340) can be introduced by editing the sequence of the protein in the database.
-Thus, the sequence GRSKMLN becomes
+Thus, the protein sequence GRSKMLN becomes

     GRSphKMLN